file-format/Docs/en/page-description-language/_index.md

   "draft" : "false",
   "categories" : [ "fundamentals" ],
   "description" : "Page Description Language describes the appearance of a printed page in a higher level language.
-Common PDL file formats include XPS, CGM, EPS, SVG, PS, XSLFO, and PCL.", "title" : "Page Description Language",
-  "linktitle" : "Page Description Language",
+Common PDL file formats include XPS, CGM, EPS, SVG, PS, XSLFO, and PCL.", "title" : "Learn about Page Description Language and APIs that can open and create PDL files", "linktitle" : "Page Description Language",
   "menu" : {
     "docs" : {